More Flow, Less Friction

 Em Shen

-I got to be honest—I had a college professor say, “If you quote it, it's not plagiarism.”
-So I have to give credit: a shout out to SNL, to the writers of Rick and Morty, to all the TV shows that operate really quickly, to the creative where you can see: wow, I'm looking at premium storytelling content that is relevant, that is timely— they just took something from the news and made it into a 30 minute episode.
-Those guys are doing it at a whole other level.
-But that was the inspiration: this format works, this writer's room format for comedy works, especially for Jack, which, if you know, is a very comedic brand.
+I have to give credit: a shout out to SNL, to the writers of Rick and Morty, to all the TV shows that operate really quickly.
+Where you’re like, “wow, I'm looking at premium storytelling content that is relevant, that is timely— they just took something from the news and made it into a 30 minute episode.”
+Those guys are doing it at a whole ‘nother level.
+But that was the inspiration: this format works, this writer's room format for comedy works.
+And Jack, which, if you know, is a very comedic brand.
 It's very humorous and there are a lot of memes; it's a lot of “shit posting” type of internet culture.
-So we needed to structure our flow in a way that could allow for that kind of creativity to flourish.
+So we needed to structure this in a way that could allow for that kind of creativity to flourish.

 Tsilli